The NIH Almanac

 1993—P.L.
 103-43, the Health Revitalization Act of 1993, established the Office of Research on Minority Health in the Office of the Director of the National Institutes of Health.

 2000—P.L.
 106-525, Minority Health and Health Disparities Research and Education Act of 2000, established the National Center on Minority Health and Health Disparities.
 It also called for the development of a NIH comprehensive strategic research plan and budget for health disparities research.
-It authorizes the NCMHD Director and the Director of the Agency for Health care Research Quality (AHRQ) to define health disparity populations.
+It authorizes the NCMHD Director and the Director of the Agency for Health care Research and Quality (AHRQ) to define health disparity populations.
 The law also requires the NCMHD to maintain communications with all Public Health Service agencies and other Departments of the Federal government to disseminate health disparities research information.

 2010—On March 23, 2010, the Patient Protection and Affordable Care Act (P.L.
 111-148) passed and re-designated the NCMHD to an Institute, the National Institute on Minority Health and Health Disparities (NIMHD).
 The law gave the NIMHD authority to plan, review, coordinate, and evaluate the minority health and health disparities research and activities conducted and supported by the NIH Institutes and Centers.
 In addition, it transferred all of the responsibilities of the NCMHD to the NIMHD and expanded the eligibility criteria for the Research Endowment program to include institutions with an active NIMHD Center of Excellence grant.